ayoubben18/invoicer-sst/README.md

 2. **ProviderTypeChoice**: Routes the workflow based on provider type
 3. For new providers:
    - **HandleNewProvider**: Processes new provider registration
-   - **GenerateAndSendInvoice**: Creates and sends initial invoice
 4. For existing providers:
    - **HandleExistingProvider**: Updates existing provider information
+5. **PublishProductValidationEvents**: Publishes events to EventBridge for each product to determine if it's new or existing
+6. **WaitForProductValidation**: Waits for callbacks with product validation results
-   - **GenerateAndSendInvoice**: Creates and sends updated invoice
+7. **GenerateAndSendInvoice**: Creates and sends invoice based on provider and product status
-5. Invalid provider types trigger a failure state with `ProviderTypeError`
+8. Invalid provider types trigger a failure state with `ProviderTypeError`

 ## Development